Congratulations! You’ve made an important decision to invest in a home!

-You can shop around for a home loan.
-Some banks or credit unions have better rates.
-Getting pre-approved from a lender is key when buying a home to have the ability to put in an offer.
+Shopping around for a home loan is important in ensuring you are getting the best interest rate.
+Some banks or credit unions offer better rates.
+Getting pre-approved from a lender is key when buying a home to have the buying power to make an offer.

 What is a Good Faith Estimate?

 A Good Faith Estimate gives you an idea of what it’s going to cost you to buy a house.

 This is the amount needed to bring to closing.
 This covers your mortgage taxes, pre-paid taxes, insurances, recording fees and any other fees pertaining to closing on your new home.
 It is smart to discuss this in detail with your lender when getting pre-approved.